Requesting a code review

 When you click this link, the review and the revisions it includes will be displayed in a separate tab of the Review tool window of your currently opened IDEA-based IDE.
 For this option to work, the IDE should have the Upsource plug-in installed and configured and the project should be open in the IDE.

-As soon as all reviewers have approved your changes, and you expect no further input, you can close the review by clicking a corresponding button in the right pane:
+As soon as all reviewers have approved your changes, and you expect no further input, you can close the review by clicking a corresponding button: